-- Washington is the nation’s leading producer of apples, pears, sweet cherries, red raspberries and hops.
-In 2010, the state’s apple harvest generated $1.44 billion.
+- Washington is the nation’s leading producer of apples, pears, sweet cherries and hops.

 - Three national parks and 68 state parks border Puget Sound, which spans 2,500 miles of shoreline and helps to generate $20 billion of economic activity for the state of Washington.

 - The Seattle Space Needle, built for the 1962 World’s Fair, is an iconic part of the city’s skyline and features a rotating restaurant at the top.